-Red blood cell (RBC) indices are part of a routine blood test called the complete blood count (CBC).
-The CBC is used to measure your general health.
-It measures the quantity and physical characteristics of different types of cells found in your blood.
+Red blood cell (RBC) indices are individual components of a routine blood test called the complete blood count (CBC).
+The CBC is used to measure the quantity and physical characteristics of different types of cells found in your blood.

-Blood consists of RBCs, white blood cells, and platelets that are suspended in your plasma.
+Blood consists of RBCs, white blood cells (WBCs), and platelets that are suspended in your plasma.
 Platelets are cells that enable clot formation.
-RBCs contain hemoglobin, which carries oxygen throughout your body.
+RBCs contain hemoglobin, which carries oxygen throughout your body to all of your tissues and organs.
 An RBC is pale red and gets its color from hemoglobin.
 It’s shaped like a doughnut, but it has a thinner area in the middle instead of a hole.
 Your RBCs are normally all the same color, size, and shape.
 However, certain conditions can cause variations that impair their ability to function properly.

 The RBC indices measure the size, shape, and physical characteristics of the RBCs.
 Your doctor can use RBC indices to help diagnose the cause of anemia.
-Anemia is a common blood disorder in which you have too few red blood cells.
+Anemia is a common blood disorder in which you have too few, misshapen, or poorly functional RBCs.

-Your RBC indices and RBC count are used to diagnose different types of a condition called anemia.
+Your RBC indices and RBC count are used to diagnose different types of anemia.
 You have some form of anemia if you have a low RBC count or abnormal RBC indices.

 Anemia is a condition in which the number of RBCs or the amount of hemoglobin in your blood falls below normal levels.
-This deprives tissues throughout your body of needed levels of oxygen.
-You may feel tired or have other symptoms if your body doesn’t get all the oxygen it needs.
+This deprives tissues throughout your body of oxygen.
+You may feel fatigued, lightheaded, short of breath, or have other symptoms if your body doesn’t get all the oxygen it requires to function properly.

 Anemia can occur if: